-The Energy Efficiency Directive (EED, 2012/27/EU) established binding measures to help the EU reach its initial target of a 20% gain in energy efficiency by 2020 compared to projected energy use.
-October 2014 the Conclusions of the European Council called the Commission to update the target with a 2030 perspective.
+The Energy Efficiency Directive (EED, 2012/27/EU) established binding measures to help the EU reach its initial target of a 20% gain in energy efficiency by 2020 compared against projected energy use (based on a 2007 model) for the same year.
+In October 2014, the conclusions of the European Council called on the Commission to update the target with a 2030 perspective.
 “Accordingly, in November 2016, the European Commission (EC) adopted a proposal revising Directive 2012/27/EU as part of the “Clean Energy Package for All Europeans” comprising of initiatives focusing also on: energy performance of buildings; renewable energy post-2020; energy market design; energy governance, rules for the regulator ACER.
-This brought to a review of the EED in July 2018 that set an indicative target for 2030 at 32.5%.

 Energy efficiency is an important focus for the EU refinery sector.
 Energy represents 60% of the overall costs of EU refiners, so any gain in efficiency reduces the industry’s bills.
-EU refiners have increased their efficiency by 13% over the past 22 years, despite greater product and emissions requirements that require more intensive processing.
-Climate and Energy Commissioner Miguel Arias Cañete has recognised that EU refining “has some of the most energy efficient and innovative refineries in the world”.
+EU refiners have increased their efficiency by 10% over the past 22 years, despite greater product and emissions requirements that require more intensive processing.
+The former Climate and Energy Commissioner Miguel Arias Cañete recognised that EU refining “has some of the most energy-efficient and innovative refineries in the world”.

 During the last legislative process FuelsEurope shared with the co-legislators the following opinions: